FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Results

-We validate that the training capabilities of FlashKAT are consistent with KAT by training it on ImageNet-1k for image recognition \citep{russakovsky2015imagenet}.
-While training we also measure the training throughput of FlashKAT to compare against KAT, ViT, and DeiT.
-The data loader time is excluded from this measurement as it is dependent on external factors (e.g., CPU, main memory, etc.).
-We measure the throughput in images/second as the average of 100 samples, with 95\% confidence intervals provided.
+We validate that FlashKAT's training capabilities are consistent with KAT by training it on ImageNet-1k \cite{russakovsky2015imagenet}.
+During training, we measure FlashKAT's training throughput to compare it with KAT, ViT, and DeiT.
+The data loader time is excluded from this measurement because it depends on external factors (e.g., CPU, main memory, etc.).
+We measure throughput in images/second as the average of 100 samples, and provide 95\% confidence intervals.

-Our training procedure follows an identical curriculum to \cite{yang2024kolmogorov}, wherein we follow the hyperparameters of DeiT \cite{touvron2021training}.
+Our training procedure follows the same curriculum as \cite{yang2024kolmogorov}, using the hyperparameters of DeiT \cite{touvron2021training}.
 As such, we train using a batch size of 1024 with the AdamW optimizer \cite{loshchilov2017decoupled}.
+For the models, we apply Mimetic initialization to the attention layers \cite{trockman2023mimetic} and set the patch size to 16.
 In GR-KAN, each of the 8 groups shares its 6 numerator coefficients and has 4 unique denominator coefficients.
-The attention layers are initialized with Mimetic initialization \cite{trockman2023mimetic}.
-The first layer of GR-KAN has its group-wise rational initialized to the identity function, and the second layer is initialized to a Swish function \cite{ramachandran2017searching}.
-The patch size is set to 16.
+The first layer of GR-KAN has its group-wise rational function initialized to the identity function, and the second layer is initialized to a Swish function \cite{ramachandran2017searching}.
 For data augmentation and regularization techniques, we apply RandAugment \cite{cubuk2020randaugment}, Mixup \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix}, Random Erasing \cite{zhong2020random}, weight decay, Label Smoothing \cite{szegedy2016rethinking} and Stochastic Depth \cite{huang2016deep}.
-All experiments are conducted using an H200 GPU.
-Appendix \ref{app:hyper} provides the complete set of model configurations and training hyperparameters.
+We conduct all experiments using an H200 GPU.
+The Appendix provides the complete set of model configurations and training hyperparameters.